hudir/singlePageApplication/README.md

 So far, if any component receives new state or new props, it re-renders itself and all its children.
 This is usually okay.
 But React provides a lifecycle method you can call when child components receive new state or props, and declare specifically if the components should update or not.
 The method is shouldComponentUpdate(), and it takes nextProps and nextState as parameters.

 This method is a useful way to optimize performance.
 For example, the default behavior is that your component re-renders when it receives new props, even if the props haven't changed.
 You can use shouldComponentUpdate() to prevent this by comparing the props.
 The method must return a boolean value that tells React whether or not to update the component.
 You can compare the current props (this.props) to the next props (nextProps) to determine if you need to update or not, and return true or false accordingly.

+## rendering on the server?

+- First, without doing this, your React apps would consist of a relatively empty HTML file and a large bundle of JavaScript when it's initially loaded to the browser.
+This may not be ideal for search engines that are trying to index the content of your pages so people can find you.
+If you render the initial HTML markup on the server and send this to the client, the initial page load contains all of the page's markup which can be crawled by search engines.
+- Second, this creates a faster initial page load experience because the rendered HTML is smaller than the JavaScript code of the entire app.
+React will still be able to recognize your app and manage it after the initial load.

+# Redux

+In Redux, there is a single state object that's responsible for the entire state of your application.
+This means if you had a React app with ten components, and each component had its own local state, the entire state of your app would be defined by a single state object housed in the Redux store.
+This is the first important principle to understand when learning Redux: the Redux store is the single source of truth when it comes to application state.

+This also means that any time any piece of your app wants to update state, it must do so through the Redux store.
+The unidirectional data flow makes it easier to track state management in your app.